kparc/kcc/README.md

 ### how

-k interpreter is incredibly compact and efficient runtime environment.
+k runtime environment is an incredibly compact and efficient piece of software.
 The entire system is:

 * a single binary executable
 * without any external dependencies